 The vast majority of these sites are built in the same way and offer the same functionalities, such as news feeds, social media integration and process automation.
 Previously, the design and build of these websites’ functional elements were decentralized and had to be done afresh each time, which were costly and resulted in unnecessary duplication of work.
 On reviewing the fundamental IT process, a key opportunity was identified to supply the generic website components, which could be used or reused for multiple sites.

 "We’re very proud to have a unique tool in the Portal Factory.
 The collaboration with the Avanade teams has had a positive effect on our internal teams.
 It’s been an inspiration and the experience has changed our way of working."

-Since the introduction of the Component Factory, Achmea’s efficiency levels for the building of portals rose by 19 percent overall in 2013.
+Since the introduction of the Component Factory, Achmea’s efficiency levels for the building of portals rose by 19 percent overall.
 Consequently, Achmea is in a position to significantly cut the costs of its online portals.
 “We’re very proud to have a unique tool in the Portal Factory.
 The collaboration with the Avanade teams has had a positive effect on our internal teams.
-It’s been an inspiration and the experience has changed our way of working,” says Eppo van der Plas, Achmea Component Factory manager.
+It’s been an inspiration and the experience has changed our way of working,” says Eppo van der Plas, component factory manager at Achmea.
 “The high quality of the generic components takes the professionalism, scalability and maintainability of our portals to another level.
 This is illustrated by the fact that SEO rankings of insurance sites across the board have risen and are easier to manage.”

 Achmea portal build efficiency increased by 19% with Microsoft SharePoint